 There are many reasons why people struggle with bad credit.
-If you’ve defaulted on payments or had late repayments on loans, bills and store cards in the past, your credit score might have taken a bit of a battering.
-Alternatively, perhaps you simply haven’t had the chance to build up a strong credit history, due to your age or uncertainty in your living situation, employment and financial status.
-Whatever the reasons behind the challenges you’ve faced in establishing a strong and solid credit score, without reaching that magic number, you may well find it difficult to secure a loan for an essential purchase or services.
+For example, if you’ve defaulted on payments or had late repayments on loans, bills and store cards in the past, your credit score might have taken a bit of a battering.
+Alternatively, perhaps you haven’t had the chance to build up a strong credit history, due to your age or uncertainty in your living situation, employment and financial status.
+Whatever the reasons behind the challenges you’ve faced in establishing a solid credit score, you may well find it difficult to secure a loan for an essential purchase or service without reaching that magic number.

-If you have a poor credit score, your options for securing a loan may be limited and it’s possible that you’ll be thinking about so-called ‘bad credit’ loans.
+If you have a poor credit score, your options for securing a loan may be limited, and you may be thinking about so-called ‘bad credit’ loans.
 Bad credit loans are credit options with a high acceptance rate, available to people who might find it difficult to get ordinary loans from high-street banks and providers.
-In addition to having high rates of approval, those with poor credit might be looking for a quick injection of cash to tide them over, financially, until their wages reach their bank account.
-Some types of bad credit loan have a particularly fast turnaround time, which has garnered them the nickname of ‘payday loans’, though these are intended as short-term solutions and carry exceptionally high-interest rates.
+In addition to having high approval rates, those with poor credit might be looking for a quick injection of cash to tide them over, financially, until their wages reach their bank account.
+Some types of bad credit loans have a speedy turnaround time, which has garnered them the nickname of ‘payday loans’.
+However, these are intended as short-term solutions and carry exceptionally high-interest rates.

-Aside from easy and quick accessibility, one of the main differences between credit from some of the mainstream providers and bad credit loans lies in interest rates.
-When looking for a loan from a bank or building society, consumers with good credit scores will typically shop around to get the lowest APR (Annual Percentage Rate)—that is, the interest rate on repayments—this means that providers will typically compete to offer the lowest rates they can.
-With bad credit loans, on the other hand, interest rates are usually far higher, often leading to hefty repayments in the long term.
+Aside from easy and quick accessibility, one of the main differences between credit from some mainstream providers and bad credit loans lies in interest rates.
+For example, when looking for a loan from a bank or building society, consumers with good credit scores will typically shop around to get the lowest APR (Annual Percentage Rate)—that is, the interest rate on repayments—this means that providers will typically compete to offer the lowest rates they can.
+On the other hand, with bad credit loans, interest rates are usually far higher, often leading to hefty repayments in the long term.

-There are a number of ways that you can borrow money if your credit history is less than perfect.
+There are several ways that you can borrow money if your credit history is less than perfect.
 Arguably the most widespread type of loan financing is a standard personal loan, though secured loans—where you offer high-value possessions such as your home or car as collateral—are also common.
-While it’s absolutely essential to keep up with repayments on any kind of loan, secured loans are particularly risky as you stand to lose your home or other valuable assets if you default on payments.
-Personal loans, on the other hand, typically come with the highest interest rates and your capital—e.g. assets such as your home—could be at risk if high APR and mounting debts bring recovery agents to your doors.
+While it’s essential to keep up with repayments on any kind of loan, secured loans are particularly risky as you stand to lose your home or other valuable assets if you default on payments.
+On the other hand, personal loans typically come with the highest interest rates and your capital—e.g. assets such as your home—could be at risk if high APR and mounting debts bring recovery agents to your doors.

 Another option available to those with poor credit is a guarantor loan.
-This type of credit funding benefits from lower interest rates than ordinary personal loans, by bringing in a family member or friend to act as a guarantor.
-A guarantor typically has a strong credit score themselves and can reduce the risk for the organisation that provided the credit, however, if the person borrowing defaults on payment, the guarantor will be responsible for picking up the repayment bill.
+This type of credit funding benefits from lower interest rates than ordinary personal loans by bringing in a family member or friend to act as a guarantor.
+A guarantor typically has a strong credit score themselves and can reduce the risk for the organisation that provided the credit.
+However, if the person borrowing defaults on payment, the guarantor will pick up the repayment bill.
 While, in one sense, guarantor loans can be a safe option, finding a suitable guarantor can often be challenging and may bring about some difficult conversations about finances.
-If you do manage to secure a guarantor, in the shape of a friend or family member, it’s worth thinking about the effect that this agreement might have on your relationship, particularly in the event that things go wrong and your guarantor needs to step in and cover the cost of any repayments.
+If you manage to secure a guarantor in the shape of a friend or family member, it’s worth thinking about the effect that this agreement might have on your relationship, particularly if things go wrong and your guarantor needs to step in and cover the cost of any repayments.

 What’s in a name?

 There are a couple of reasons why bad credit loans have a negative reputation.
 The first, of course, is in the name: because these loans are designed for high approval rates, the suggestion is that they are specifically designed for those who have, in the past, not kept up with payments.
-Of course, as mentioned above, there are a number of reasons why you might have a low credit rating.
-Perhaps you have an incomplete address history or not have not had the chance to build up your credit score due to a young age; perhaps you’ve recently arrived in the country and don’t have a recognised financial history here, which impacts upon your ability access credit.
-In addition, past negative associations—such as having a joint account with a partner who incurred unpaid debts or didn’t manage credit wisely—might have impacted upon your credit score.
-It’s important to stress that a bad credit score is not always entirely the fault of the consumer and you may be more capable of managing your money than you get credit for (pun intended).
+Of course, as mentioned above, there are many reasons why you might have a low credit rating.
+Perhaps you have an incomplete address history or not have had the chance to build up your credit score due to a young age; perhaps you’ve recently arrived in the country and don’t have a recognised financial history here, which impacts your ability to access credit.
+In addition, past negative associations—such as having a joint account with a partner who incurred unpaid debts or didn’t manage credit wisely—might have impacted your credit score.
+It’s important to stress that a bad credit score is not always entirely the consumer’s fault, and you may be more capable of managing your money than you get credit for (pun intended).

 Know your status before applying

-Applying for several loans within a short period of time (typically less than six months) can also have a negative impact on your credit score, as can being rejected for a loan or credit card.
-So, while the unfortunate term ‘bad credit loans’ can make you feel stigmatised if you are struggling to obtain credit through mainstream providers, having a poor credit score can come about through a number of factors.
-Provided you ensure that you manage your money well, and keep up with repayments, taking out a loan can help you to rebuild your credit score, helping you to gain easier access to varied financial products in the future.
+Applying for several loans within a short period of time (typically less than six months) can also harm your credit score, as can being rejected for a loan or credit card.
+So, while the unfortunate term ‘bad credit loans’ can make you feel stigmatised if you struggle to obtain credit through mainstream providers, having a poor credit score can come about through several factors.
+Provided you ensure that you manage your money well and keep up with repayments, taking out a loan can help you to rebuild your credit score, helping you to gain easier access to varied financial products in the future.
 Although loans for people with poor credit can be riskier than other kinds of loans, knowing you can keep up with the repayments prevents a bad credit loan from becoming a bad idea.

 Is the APR in your interests?